32 Easy Ways to A Happy And Successful Life

 Lesson #2: Incorporate exercise into your daily routine.

 The importance of this has only recently become apparent to me.
-Especially when I turned thirty, joints crack much often, cramps become more painful, and your batchmates in college has gout, diabetes and high blood pressure.
+Especially when I turned thirty, joints crack much often, cramps become more painful, and you soon find out that your batchmates in college has gout, diabetes and high blood pressure.

-Being healthy is where everything begins, being able to build a strong and healthy body can help you in building just about anything in life.
+Being healthy is where happiness really begins, being able to build a strong and healthy body can help you in building just about anything in life.

 And yes, it is true that we are what we eat but mostly our genes play a huge role in our metabolism.
 (More of this in Better Eating)